atljeremy/JFMinimalNotifications/README.md

 ### Add JFMinimalNotification to your project

-- Simply copy the JFMinimalNotification folder containing the .h, .m, and .bundle files into your project.
+- Simply copy the source files from the "JFMinimalNotification" folder into your project.

 ### Add Dependencies